atmafox/RPGs/D&D/Kit/Shadowfell/Character.md

     * +2 to damage rolls
 9. Divine Health
     * Immune to disease
-10. Sacred Oath
+10. Sacred Oath: Channel Divinity
-    * Level 3: One use
+    * One use, long rest recharge
-    * Channel Divinity:
     1. Harness Divine Power
         * Regain one spell slot
-            * Recover on long rest
     2. Nature's Wrath
         * Ensare foe with spectral vines
         * Evil fey or fiend within 10'
         * Must see character
         * STR or DEX save, foe choice: restrained if fail
         * Repeat saving through each turn to free
         * Vines disappear after success
     3. Turn the Faithless
         * Turned creature must spend its turns trying to move as far away
         * Evil fey or fiend within 30'
         * Must hear character
         * Can't willingly move within 30' of char
         * 1 minute or until damaged
         * True forms revealed